 If you’re preparing for a career in business or the financial markets, these are interesting times.
-Kent Business School postgraduate students are getting to experience the powerful financial tool Bloomberg Terminal to support their studies and gain a competitive edge.
+Kent Business School undergraduate and postgraduate students are getting to experience the powerful financial tool Bloomberg Terminal to support their studies and gain a competitive edge.

 What is the Bloomberg Terminal?

 Bloomberg Terminal is a piece of software that provides financial news and tools to allow the user to make evidence-based financial decisions.
 The software makes understanding changes in the market much easier.
 The company was founded by Michael Bloomberg who served as Mayor of New York City.
 It offers real-time data around the clock and is used internationally in industry to give company credit information, information on currency and exchanges as well as share prices, and so much more.